 How to Get to Ambergris Caye from Belize City

-I have never been on a plane this small (12 seats) so I was a little nervous but it actually turned out to be a lot of fun.
-The flight was very smooth and the views of the turquoise water below were just beautiful.
+I’ve never been on a plane this small (just 12 seats) so I’m a little nervous.
+But it actually turns out to be a lot of fun.
+The flight is very smooth and the views of the turquoise water below are stunning.

-My only complaint was that one of the other passengers had hopped into the co-pilot seat (apparently this is allowed and considered an extra passenger seat when the plane is full) and proceeded to talk the pilot’s ear off the entire 13-minute flight.
+My only complaint is that one of the other passengers decided to hop into the co-pilot seat (apparently this is allowed and considered an extra passenger seat when the plane is full).
+He then proceeded to talk the pilot’s ear off the entire 13-minute flight.

-When we landed at the tiny airstrip on the outskirts of San Pedro Town, I decided to try to find my hotel on foot.
-I knew it couldn’t be far based on the map I’d gotten at the airport in Belize City.
-It turned out to be pretty easy to find and only took me about 20 minutes to walk there.
+When we land at the tiny airstrip on the outskirts of San Pedro Town, I decide to try to find my hotel on foot.
+Based on the map I got at the airport in Belize City, it can’t be far.
+Plus, there aren’t a ton of readily available transportation options at the “airport.”

 San Pedro Town

 Calling San Pedro a town is a bit of a stretch.

 There are only 3 cobbled roads – the others are sand.
 The three “roads” run parallel through town and are called Front, Middle and Back Street.